joseph-flinn/site/frontend/posts/the-k8s-story.md

 [EDD](/posts/scalable-dev-edd-always-on)).
-Assuming we had a database migrator tool to implement EDD (which was a big assumption) and it was running from the Helm Chart, we would remove the human error in database changes and the IP addresses where all database changes would be constrained to the Kubernetes cluster, allowing us to move the database into an internal-only subnet (i.e., not accessible from the public internet).
+Assuming we had a database migrator tool to implement EDD (which was a big assumption) and it was running from the Helm Chart, we would remove the human error in database changes and the IP addresses where all database changes would be constrained to the Kubernetes cluster, allowing us to move the database into an internal-only subnet (ie. not accessible from the public internet).
 Migrating the services from the VMs to the Helm Chart would remove the 20+ steps for deploying to the VMs.
 The GitHub Actions workflow that changed the values of the service version in the Helm Chart reduced the 20+ steps to deploy the App Services to a single button.
 Using Kubernetes also homogenized the required application infrastructure which helped simplify the management and deployment of the cloud infrastructure (OS and application patches were not required across a cluster of VMs; just the updates to the Kubernetes version in those clusters).
 This simplified both the infrastructure deployments and application deployments when we duplicated everything in production into the EU for data/compute residency policies.

 No matter how great this idea was, I could not do it alone.
 I needed to get my team of engineers onboard.
 But it was hard to clearly communicate the idea in a convincing way.
 We had a lot of